codesalley/web-scraper-ruby/README.md

 ## Getting Started

-First ensure that you have ruby installed on your local machine. and follow steps to run program
+First, ensure that you have ruby installed on your local machine. and follow steps to run the program

-## Prequisites
+## Prerequisites

 Ruby installed on your local machine.
 Terminal or similar to execute the program.